dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 redisplay.

-If you have opened a source file in the editor by double-clicking on an item in the debugger’s source pane, Open Dylan positions the insertion point at the line containing the problem.
+If you have opened a source file in the editor by double-clicking on an item in the debugger's source pane, Open Dylan positions the insertion point at the line containing the problem.
 If the problem identified by the debugger spans a range of lines, the entire range is highlighted in the editor.
-Likewise, if the problem is an undefined binding and you have opened the source from the project window’s Warnings tab page, the binding in question is highlighted.
+Likewise, if the problem is an undefined binding and you have opened the source from the project window's Warnings tab page, the binding in question is highlighted.

 Changing the editor options and layout